 Design of Biometric WebAuthn Notifications: We developed the notifications based on the consensus participants came to in Study 2.
 "Security" and "convenience" were the two broad categories those participants wanted to emphasize.
 We developed baseline language for those concepts through an 80-participant pre-study following the same protocol as Study 3.
-We compared "Fast and easy...," "Safe and secure...," and "Safe, secure, fast, and easy...," each followed by "...sign-in with your fingerprint or face" (displayed in Figure 8 in Appendix A.3).
+We compared "Fast and easy...," "Safe and secure...," and "Safe, secure, fast, and easy...," each followed by "... sign-in with your fingerprint or face" (displayed in our online appendix [31]).